mrcreamio/pre-research/readme.md

-### In this file I will be updating my daily work logs related to research.
+### In this repository I will be updating my work related to research.

 - Started reading a research paper from medical image Analysis journal.
 Assigned by Supervisor.